tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

  `$ sudo pacman-mirrors -g`

  ### 2.4 Installation of yay to install broadcom
 yay is an AUR helper, which means it is a program written in the GO language designed to make it easier for you to install packages from the Arch User Repository.
+We will be using yay to install packages that help us fix WiFi, controlling the fans configuring the CPU.
 You can do without AUR helpers but they do make installation easier for you and at the time of writing this guide, yay is generally considered the best one.
 Below you will see a quick cheatsheet for a list of commands to use with yay if you need to refer back to it for the rest of this guide.

  Install: `$ yay -S PKG`
  Search: `$ yay -Ss PKG`